-- Witnesses to the Kingdom: the Jesuit Martyrs and a Salvadoran Saint, Michael McCarthy, PhD, Director of University Ministry (November 2018)
+- Witnesses to the Kingdom: the Jesuit Martyrs and a Salvadoran Saint, Michael McCarthy, PhD, Assistant Professor (November 2018)

 - Chasing the Unicorn: An Ignatian Perspective on the Pursuit of Work-Life Balance to Avoid Burnout, David De Marco, SJ, MD, Assistant Professor of Medicine, University Ministry Chaplain (September 2018)

 - Rethinking Time: Resisting a dictatorship of busyness, John Hardt, PhD, Vice President and Associate Provost, Mission Integration (April 2018)